-In the last blog (June 2017), I explained the principle of Freedom from Interference.
-The example used was based on the automotive industry and the ISO26262.
+In the blog post ISO26262: Freedom from interference – What is that?, I explained the principle of Freedom from Interference.
+The example used was based on the automotive industry and the ISO 26262.

 Now I would like to consider Freedom from Interference with respect to the industry sectors railway, aviation and automotive and share my industry experiences with you.